 Radiculopathy, also known as a pinched nerve, is a condition that happens when one of your nerve roots gets pinched within your spine.
 Although the pain is bad enough, you may also have symptoms like weakness or numbness.
-If you're suffering from these symptoms and need relief now, reach out to the pain management experts at North Texas Orthopaedic & Spine, with locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+If you're suffering from these symptoms and need relief now, reach out to the pain management experts at North Texas Orthopaedic & Spine, with locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.
 You can book online 24/7 or by calling the office nearest you today.

 Radiculopathy is a condition that develops when a nerve root becomes trapped in your spine.
 It can occur in any part of your spine, including your neck, upper back, and lower back.
 Radiculopathy can be quite uncomfortable or even painful, and if you suffer from this condition, you might have symptoms severe enough to cause poor quality of life.

 Radiculopathy symptoms can vary depending on the part of your spine that's affected.

 Cervical radiculopathy affects a nerve in your neck.
 When you have cervical radiculopathy, you can experience sharp pain in your arms and hands.
 The pain is often worse when you may sudden moves, such as when you sneeze.
 Other symptoms can include tingling and numbness.
 Some sufferers also experience weakness; for example, it may be hard to grasp a pencil if you have cervical radiculopathy.

 Lumbar radiculopathy affects the sciatic nerve in your lower back, and it's also called sciatica.
 If you have lumbar radiculopathy, you typically experience serious pain in the lower back, which often shoots down one leg.
 You may also experience tingling and numbness in your lower back, buttocks, and upper leg.